-The Faculty Portal is our web-based course management system.
-It is the default tool you will utilize to communicate with your students, post mid-term and final grades, and learn about on-campus activities.
-Although the portal is the official reporting system for grades and student records, for a more enhanced course management system, we suggest instructors use Moodlerooms to supplement course instruction and online courses.
+The Faculty Portal is our web-based student information system.
+It is the default tool you will utilize to post mid-term and final grades, and learn about on-campus activities.
+Although the portal is the official reporting system for grades and student records, instructors should use Blackboard Learn to supplement course instruction and online courses.
 When you are assigned an email address, you will be told how to log on to the system.
-One of your first steps to understanding the system is to go to Faculty Training Documents/Faculty Portal - Course Management; this is where you will find the manual for the operation of the Faculty Portal.
+One of your first steps to understanding the system is to go to Faculty & Staff/Faculty Portal/Resources Page/Faculty Training Documents/Faculty Portal - Course Management; this is where you will find the manual for the operation of the Faculty Portal.
 In addition, during Adjunct Orientation, a session will be offered on the various functions of CAMS.
 Be sure to learn how to use this vital system.